Rolando Solís's Photo

 • 100% response rate

-• Last login 33 minutes ago
+• Last login about 6 hours ago

 Join Couchsurfing to see Rolando’s full profile.